-This section provides summary information for each pool individually.
+Provides summary information for each pool individually.
 It contains a block of information for each 4K, 8K, or 16K pool configured in cache.
 It prints the pages brought in ("Pages Cached") and pages referenced ("Pages Used") for each I/O size that is configured.